Sloan Foundation Names 2009 Fellows

-Twenty three researchers in the field of chemistry are among the 118 early career scientists, mathematicians, and economists who have been named as Alfred P. Sloan Research Fellows for 2009.
+TWENTY-THREE RESEARCHERS in the field of chemistry are among the 118 early-career scientists, mathematicians, and economists who have been named Alfred P. Sloan Research Fellows for 2009.

-"The Sloan Research Fellowships support the work of exceptional young researchers early in their academic careers, and often at pivotal stages in their work," says Paul L. Joskow, president of the Alfred P. Sloan Foundation.
-"I am proud of the Foundation's rich history in providing the resources and flexibility necessary for young researchers to enhance their scholarship, and I look forward to the future achievements of the 2009 Sloan Research Fellows."
+“The Sloan Research Fellowships support the work of exceptional young researchers early in their academic careers and often at pivotal stages in their work,” says Paul L. Joskow, president of the Sloan Foundation.
+“I am proud of the foundation’s rich history in providing the resources and flexibility necessary for young researchers to enhance their scholarship, and I look forward to the future achievements of the 2009 Sloan Research Fellows.”

-Grants of a total of $50,000 are awarded to each fellow's institution in care of the fellow.
+Grants totaling $50,000 are awarded to each fellow’s institution in care of the fellow.
 Sloan Research Fellows are free to use the funds in creative ways to further their research.

 “It is a great honor and a privilege to be chosen for this distinction,” says Jeffrey Pyun, a 2009 recipient of the fellowship and an assistant professor of chemistry at the University of Arizona.
 “It provides important feedback to young investigators to let them know that their research is worthwhile.”
 In his research on the fundamental synthetic chemistry of polymeric nanomaterials, Pyun is working to solve problems in energy storage and conversion.